-According to the latest statistics from the Federal Reserve, Americans have a total of $798 billion in revolving debt.
+According to the latest statistics from the Federal Reserve, Americans have a total of $970 billion in revolving debt.
 The vast majority of this debt is on credit cards.
-To put this in perspective, this amounts to about $15,799 for each household with credit card debt.
+To put this in perspective, this amounts to an average of about $9,600 for each household with credit card debt.

 As someone who had to claw his way out of tens of thousands of dollars in credit card debt, I can attest that revolving debt can wreck a family’s finances.
 First, credit card debt is expensive.
 Even “low interest” cards typically carry rates north of 10%.
 And many cards charge 20% interest or more.
 These interest charges add up fast, costing thousands of dollars.

 Second, the payments required just to keep your debt in check will limit your options.
-Rather than saving for a home, retirement, or a child’s education, your limited funds are going to pay off your cards.
+Rather than saving for a home, retirement, or a child’s education, a large chunk of your funds are going toward paying off your cards.

 Third, it makes handling emergencies very difficult.
 With no credit card debt and a healthy emergency fund, the unexpected car repair is easily handled.
 But with lots of debt, an emergency expense typically results in more debt.